How to install Windows 10 or 11 on Mac (Intel / M1) using Parallels

 Parallels is a program that allows Mac users to run Windows on their Macs by creating a virtual Windows machine on the computer.
 The Parallels virtual machine (VM) emulates the Windows OS while the Mac is still running on macOS.
 In other words, the VM is like just another app on your Mac – one that looks, behaves, and functions as the Windows OS.
 This means that you can do almost anything within the VM that you could do on a Windows PC, including downloading, installing, and playing Windows games.

 Using Parallels to create a Windows VM on a Mac and then play Windows games through that VM is a popular way of getting games that don’t have a Mac version to run on a Mac.
-This method is a commonly used alternative to the Boot Camp Assistant method, as the latter isn’t available for M1 Macs, also requires a lot of storage space, and doesn’t always provide the best performance.
+This method is a commonly used alternative to the Boot Camp Assistant method, as the latter isn’t available for M1 Macs, and requires a lot of storage.

 On this page, we will show you how you can set up a Windows VM on a Mac with the help of Parallels, but there are a few notes that we must first make: